Home Career Advice Make the Most of Enactus Career Fairs

 My mother has always said, “If you fail to plan, plan to fail.”
 She’s a very smart lady and has been right about this time after time!
 Her wisdom has inspired me to plan as much as possible (and reflect on those words when I don’t) to set myself up for success in my career.

 Here are a few tips to help maximize your experience at Enactus Career Fairs.
-You can find similar advice not only in articles, but also in video essays and movies, so studying movie critique examples will benefit you.
+You can find similar advice not only in articles, but also in video and movies.

 Know Before You Go: Research the companies that are recruiting at the career fair, their common entry-level positions, brands, and exactly what they do.